panmar/panmar.github.io/content/trust-the-source-luke.rst

 Right?

 Welcome to hardware land!
 CPU hates idleness.
-If there is a cache miss in the branch condition :code:`index < public_bounds`, which would make CPU stall for a while, CPU can calculate :code:`x = x ^ detector[...]` doing so called `speculative execution <https://en.wikipedia.org/wiki/Speculative_execution>`_.
+If there is a cache miss in the branch condition :code:`index < public_bounds`, which would make CPU stall for a while, CPU can calculate :code:`x = x ^ detector[...]` doing `speculative execution <https://en.wikipedia.org/wiki/Speculative_execution>`_.
 If the condition, fetched from memory, turns out to be false, the CPU simply doesn't commit the speculative result.
-So, what's the issue? he problem arises because, due to speculative execution, the CPU fetches :code:`detector[secret[index] * ...]` into cache, even if the branch condition is **not** met!
+So, what's the issue?
+The problem arises because the CPU can fetch :code:`detector[secret[index] * ...]` into cache, even if the branch condition is **not** met!

 So, in the user process, we could've evicted whole cache, executed :code:`kernel_func` making CPU do branch prediction (by running it with a valid :code:`index` a few times beforehand), and then executed: